vserova/book/pages/ch_config.md

     PROJ_TAG = foo xyz

+<a name="ch-config.Filtering-with-Project-Tags"></a>

 ##### Filtering with Project Tags

 A tag filter can be constructed from one or more project tags – either as a single tag or as a Boolean expression of tags.
 Boolean expressions of tags can include grouping (parentheses) and the '`&&`' (AND), '`\|\|`" (OR), and '`!`' (NOT) operators, for example: `(core \|\| web) && !test`

-***Note:*** An asterisk '`*`' or an empty string can be used in place of a tag filter in the "Allowed project tags" field on the [Configuration tab](#configuration-tab) of the configuration GUI.
+***Note:*** An asterisk '`*`' or an empty string can be used in place of a tag filter in the "Allowed project tags" field on the [Configuration tab](#ch-config.Configuration-tab) of the configuration GUI.
 These values are not filters, but simply indicate that all projects in the build scope will be passed to the configuration process without filtering.

 The following places are searched in the order given for the tag filter to use (if any) in the configuration process: